Shattered Trust: The Cost of Digital Fraud in 2024

 Wolf in sheep's clothing hiding among a flock of sheep

-With our digital world expanding rapidly, fraudsters have a vast playground to exploit, with the tools to commit fraud readily accessible.
+With our digital world expanding rapidly, and the tools to commit fraud readily accessible, fraudsters have a vast playground to exploit.
 Although anti-fraud experts are using cutting-edge technology, criminals have the advantage of launching massive attacks without the need to play by any rules.
-It's a relentless battle, but awareness and industry collaboration for fraud prevention are our strongest weapons.
+It's a relentless battle, but awareness and industry collaboration toward more effective fraud prevention are our strongest weapons.

 An urgent need to meet evolving fraud risks, faster